tundish/turberfield-punchline/README.rst

 Punchline has a theme plug-in system which permits complete customisation of the rendered site, including if necessary the JSON feed output.

-The interface is still in development, and is not documented at this time.
+The interface is still in development, and is not documented just now.

 In the meantime, for rebranding and layout changes, please edit the local copy of *bfost.css* after your site is rendered in the default theme.